 Pantheon does not have a mechanism for providing a dedicated outbound IP address.
 This is important to know if you are using a firewall with IP-based rules.

 Each application container worker uses a distinct application container, each with a different hostname (which will not resolve externally) and datacenter assigned IP.
 Application servers are regularly seamlessly reconfigured, which may change both the hostname and IP.

 Live sites on Pantheon on Performance plans and above use multiple application container workers.
-This means (among other things) multiple distinct application servers and distinct outbound IPs.
+This means (among other things) multiple distinct application containers and distinct outbound IPs.
 In short, IP-based security is not recommended on Pantheon - or any cloud platform.
 Instead, we recommend that you encrypt your communication using SSL certificates and other forms of authentication.

 For more information, see Dynamic Outgoing IP Addresses.